surya-bit/Twitter-Sentiment-Application-using-NLP-and-LSTM/README.md

    * Implemented an LSTM model capable of processing larger input sequences.
    * Utilized tokenization and built a simple LSTM network.
    * Achieved a training accuracy of 93.9% and a testing accuracy of 93.8%.
-   * Saved the LSTM model as final_model.pkl for further use.
+   * Saved the LSTM model as final_model.h5 for further use.

 ## Building Application ##

 1. app.py
-   * Import all the necessary libraries needed.The installation libraries are given below.
+   * Import all the necessary libraries needed.
+The installation libraries are given below.
    * Initialize the flask application.
    * Load the final_model.h5 and the dataset
    * Define a single POST route ('/') to handle incoming search requests.
 The search function is executed when a POST request is made to the root endpoint ('/').